-HE SKATING CLUB of Wilmington is 20 years old.
+HE SKATING CLUB of Wilmington

+is 20 years old.

-A group of fans gathered last month at the Delaware Museum of Natural History to celebrate the birthday of the club which has sent numbers of competitors to the Olympics and other international skating competitions.
-The club annual ice show is an event of international interest.
+A group of fans gathered last month at the Delaware Museum of Natural History to celebrate the birthday of the club which has sent numbers of competitors to the Olympics and other inter national skating competitions.
+The club's annual ice show is an event of international interest.

-While skating rinks are closing else-where around the country, the club on Concord Pike is going strong.
-And, in a profession not noted for congeniality, the club is known throughout the country for the friendliness and good will among its
+while skating rinks are closing else where around the country, the club on Concord Pike is going strong.
+And, in a profession not noted for congeniality, the club is known throughout the country for the friendlings and good will arround for the friendlings and good will arround for the friendliness and good will among its

-The skating club, one of only a halfdozen privately owned clubs of its type started with untrained amateur skaters and has become the foremost training center for competitive skaters in the club's first president and chairman of the committee which raised the money to build the club facilities
+The skating club, one of only a halfdozen privately owned clubs of its type, started with untrained amateur skaters and has become the foremost training center for competitive skaters in the club's first president and chairman of the committee which raised the money to build the club facilities.

-President Emory Mersereau, who also served as president from 1971-73, began the birthday ceremonies by presenting a special award to A. Hicks Lawrence, the
+President Emory Mersereau, who also erved as president from 1971-73, began the birthday ceremonies by presenting a special award to A. Hicks Lawrence, the

-Wilmington club's Olympic entries are the icing on the birthday cake sional relations committee, prais
+Wilmington club's Olympic entries are the icing on the birthday cake

-Also honored at the party was Betsy Ingersoll, who has been membership sec-retary since the club's founding.
-Dan Typan, former president and chairman of the anniversary party, called Ingersoll "the cement which held us together, as there is not a day that Betsy has not spent time working on the membership papers.
-In essence, she has given us the services of a professional secretary for 20
+Also honored at the party was Betsy Ingersoll, who has been membership se Ingersoll, who has been membership sec-retary since the club's founding.
+Dan Tynan, former president and chairman of the anniversary party, called Ingersoll "the cement which held us together, as there is not a day that Betsy has not spent time working on the membership papers.
+In essence, she has given us the services of a professional secretary for 20 sional relations committee, praised

 Special tribute was given to ice profes-sional Phillip W. Fraser, the first club pro, who still teaches there.
-"He set the tone for all the others," the tribute said The club now has 15 pros who are friends and do not undercut one another or try to steal one another's pupils.
+"He set the tone for all the others," the tribute said.
+The club now has 15 pros who are friends and do not undercut one another or try to steal one another's pupils.

 Joe Rosenthal, chairman of the profes-

 "To take nothing away from other clubs, and perhaps I am biased, but I believe that we have the best professional staff in the country.
-Phill is a special case.
-The club opened with one pro, and he had to meet the needs of all the skaters dancers, singles, pairs, recreational and competitive skaters.
-Phil had done com-petitive skating in Canada, and had been with two of the most prestigious shows, Holiday on Ice and Ice Capades, touring outh America one pro to 15, said, "Our highly qualified and experienced coaching staff can only make for a more mature career contribution.
-We all enjoy an unusually warm relationship with each other.
+Phil is a special case.
+The club opened with one pro, and he had to meet the needs of all the skaters and to meet the levels of at the skaters - dancers, singles, pairs, recreational and competitive skaters.
+Phil had done competitive skating in Ganada; and had been with two of the most prestigious shows.
+Holliday on loc one pro to 15, said, "Our highly qualified and experienced coaching staff can only make for a more mature career contribu-tion.
+We all enjoy an unusually warm relationship with coach other." relationship with each other.
 I am flat-tered to be given the credit for setting the tone, but we have all worked at it."
+Although the club's financial condition is sound, Rosenthal said, "We have to is sound, Rosenthal said, "we have to admit that expenses are going up, and the revenues are not keeping pace.
+But com-pared to most ice clubs, even community-owned ones, we are in great shape.
+We virtually have no debt.
+Most people don't realize that except for a small paid staff, we develon our programs and run them. we develop our programs and run them with volunteers."